 Tom now felt a real connection with Northbrae and started to attend church.
 Little by little we learned more about the wonderful work of Options Recovery Services.

 Later that year, California saw tragic times with the Paradise fire and other loss of homes.
 With this great need in mind, Northbrae decided to ask that members of the congregation each fill a Christmas box for someone they did not know who needed to be remembered at the Holiday.
 We looked around, and there was Santa’s perfect elf, Tom Gorham, sitting in the pew!
 He would deliver these boxes to those at Options Recovery residences who had no place else to go for the holiday.

 Northbrae began to take great interest in the work of Options.
 The increasing number of homeless persons on our streets and the need for shelters convinced us even more that Options Recovery Services was the place we wanted to support.

-This will be the third year that our congregants will pack a Christmas box or bag for someone at Options.
 We have also sponsored one of their graduations and follow their wonderful, inspiring work through Tom.
 We are impressed by the work of Options and the clients who work so hard for recovery.